Iron Foot Jack: Early life

 According to Mark Benney, who attempted with difficulty to write Neave's biography (published 1939), Neave was born in the working class area of Woolloomooloo, Sydney, Australia, but was taken to England at a young age by his mother.
-His father was absent when their ship sailed from Marseilles and his mother died about a year later.
+His father was absent when their ship sailed from Marseille and his mother died about a year later.
 He apparently disagreed with his grandparents and ran away from a reformatory to travel with gypsies and later a travelling fair where he developed his skills as an escapologist and strongman.

 About this time, Neave began to develop his persona as a mystic.
 He told fortunes and invented a new religion, the Children of the Sun.

 At some point he had an accident which caused his right leg to be permanently shortened.
 To compensate he wore a metal device on his right boot which gave him the nickname "Iron Foot Jack" Neave gave various stories to Mark Benney about how it happened, including that he had been bitten by a shark while pearl diving, had been in an avalanche in Tibet, shot while smuggling and other tall tales.